TheOnlyZac/sly1/README.md

 #### Is this a matching decomp?

-This is the first PS2 decompilation project to target the PS2 and utilize function matching.
-The project is not 100% matching, but the ultimate goal is to match as many functions as possible.
+This was the first PS2 decompilation project that aimed to target the PS2 and utilize function matching.
+The ultimate goal is to match as many functions as possible.

 #### How can I help?